SergioHRV/ApplyDigitalDemo/README.md

 ### Features

-> Display a list of post of Hacker News
+> Display a list of post of Hacker News.

-> Tap on a post with an url shows an internal web view that load the link
+> Tap on a post with an url shows an internal web view that load the link.

 - **Architecture - MVVM + Clean:**
 The MVVM architectural pattern facilitates the separation of the user interface code from the business logic code such that the view is not dependent upon any specific model platform, for the comunication MVVM make use of the observer pattern.